FAQ About Program / Curriculum

 This is not a short-cut program.
 The rationale is not acceleration or cutting corners but rather an intentional concentration on the essentials of spiritual direction in an intensive manner with a specific participant in mind.
 The SSD program is not just for anyone but rather for persons who have some basic theological background, formational experience, history of being in spiritual direction, and the time, energy, and capacity to engage a yearlong intensive hybrid program.
 Focused attention is given to the essentials of spiritual direction: presence, prayer, contemplation, listening, and discernment.
 Each is integrated both in theory and praxis in every course we offer throughout the year.
 Examples of suitable applicants are: pastors/priests and religious sisters with theological education or ministry degrees, professional or volunteer hospice workers, campus ministers, chaplains, bereavement ministers, and men and women who have participated in spiritual formation programs or are involved in, gifted at, or called to a ministry of accompaniment but who may lack formal training as a spiritual director and/or may not have geographical access to a local program.

-NOTE: Beginning January 2018, the entire program will technical constitute a 14-month period because we lengthened the breaks in between modules from one week to two weeks and the quarterly breaks from two to three weeks to allow ample space for the participants to engage in a more contemplative processing of the materials and their own training experience.
+NOTE: Beginning January 2018, the entire program will technically constitute a 14 to 15-month period because we lengthened the breaks in between modules from one week to two weeks and the quarterly breaks from two to three weeks to allow ample space for the participants to engage in a more contemplative processing of the materials and their own training experience.

 We do expect our applicants to have a history of being in direction for at least a year prior to the start of the SSD.
 This prerequisite is rooted in the experience and wisdom of the Christian community’s practice of spiritual guidance and generally is accepted as a guideline in most, if not all, spiritual direction programs.
 Part of the rationale is that one fundamental way we learn to be spiritual directors is by being in direction ourselves.
 This is also the reason why we require participants to be in spiritual direction on a monthly basis while going through the program.
 That being said, the interviewing committee treats each applicant and his/her unique situation singularly, and we reserve the right to make legitimate exceptions if our communal judgment and discernment lead us to do so.